3 Things To Do With Your Leaves

 Here are three things you can do with leaves.

-- Leaf Mold Rake leaves into a pile and let them sit until they turn into dirt.
+- Leaf Mold Rake or blow leaves into a pile and let them sit until they turn into dirt.

 The dirt they turn into is called leaf mold and is a wonderful soil conditioner.